graficdoctor/soloproject-my-learning-journal/README.md

-# Scrimba - Solo Project: Learning Journal solution
+# Scrimba - Solo Project: Learning Journal

 This is a solution to the [Solo Project: Learning Journal on Scrimba](https://scrimba.com/learn/frontend).